 It is your responsibility to make sure that you leave sufficient time to get to your exam(s).
 If you arrive late for your exam you will be allowed to enter the exam room during the first hour of the exam.

 If the exam is less than 1 hour, you are only permitted to enter the exam room whilst the exam is still underway.
 You will not receive any additional time to compensate for late arrival.

 If you arrive after the first hour or at an exam that is less than 1 hour in duration that has ended, you will not be permitted to enter the room.

-If you are late arriving for an exam, you should complete a University of Nottingham Extenuating Circumstances form and return this to your School as quickly as possible.
+If you are late arriving for an exam, you should raise a University of Nottingham Extenuating Circumstances claim via the Student Enquiry Centre.

 Information about extenuating circumstances can be found on the Extenuating Circumstances webpages.